Today we received a common question that gets asked by the insightful, but not scientifically inclined members of the music community:

 The kinetic energy of the sound wave moves into the air of the bass traps, absorption panels, or monitor isolation pads, which then rubs against the fiberglass threads.

-This is why it's important when building acoustic treatment to make sure the fiberglass and the cloth that you use to cover it is all flame-retardant.
+It's also important when building acoustic treatment to make sure the fiberglass and the cloth that you use to cover it is all flame-retardant.
 You don't want a candle knocking over or a cigarette flash catching all of that insulation on fire.
 I've never heard of a case of this ever happening, but that's because nobody takes the risk (major points to the music community for not burning down their studios through negligence!).